FAREHARBOR FEES, EXPLAINED

 What does FareHarbor cost?
 Your customer pays ~6%.

-FareHarbor charges the operator $0 per month — because it adds a booking fee of about 6% (typically 6–8%) to your customer's total at checkout.
+FareHarbor charges the operator $0 per month — because it adds a booking fee to your customer's total at checkout, commonly reported at about 6% in the US (FareHarbor doesn't publish the rate).
 It's not free; the cost just moves to the person you're trying to convert.

 The confusing part about FareHarbor pricing is that there's no subscription to you, so it looks free.
-The revenue comes from a booking fee added to the customer's order as a separate line item — around 6% in the US, and 6–8% depending on region and your negotiated contract.
-Standard card processing (roughly 1.9–2.9% + $0.30) comes out of your side on top of that.
+The revenue comes from a booking fee added to the customer's order as a separate line item.
+FareHarbor doesn't publish the percentage — independent pricing breakdowns consistently put it around 6% in the US.
+Standard card processing is a separate item; FareHarbor doesn't publish those terms either.

 So a clean $850 trip becomes about $900 on the final checkout screen — right when the customer is deciding whether to pull the trigger.
 Every booking that surcharge talks out of it is a booking you lose, and you never see it.
 "Free" software, paid for in your conversion rate.